What is stress?

 Exercise is so important for your psychological and physical well-being and cannot possibly be stressed enough.
 Remember all the systems I mentioned above that suffer from the consequences of an unbalanced HPA axis?
 Sports can counteract that.
 It improves your immunity, increases blood flow to your heart, brain and extremities, builds your muscles, helps your self-confidence, and release a host of hormones the sole reason for which are to make you feel happy.

 After a stressful week, there really isn’t anything much more unwinding than a professional full body massage.
-Releasing equally important amounts of Dopamine (the aforementioned ‘happy hormones’), massages smooth out all the tensions in your muscles, easing any head, neck and back pain, common symptoms of stress and anxiety.
+Releasing equally important amounts of ‘happy hormones’, massages smooth out all the tensions in your muscles, easing any head, neck and back pain, common symptoms of stress and anxiety.
 If the last thing you want to do on the weekend is drive out to your local spa, then you can always rely on a mobile massage therapist to come directly to you.

 How to prevent stress?